If you’ve ever whispered “please don’t split” while stirring a sauce, trust me — you’re not alone.

 Sauces like béchamel or roux-based gravies need love and movement.
 Letting them sit means lumps—and nobody wants that.

-✨ Fix It: Use a whisk and stay active!
+✨ How to fix a sauce?
+Use a whisk and stay active!
 Stir constantly, especially when adding flour or thickening agents.
 Your wrists might hate you, but your taste buds will thank you.

 5. Seasoning Too Early (or Not at All) 🧂🚫